 - (a) Relief Available.
 Relief in the nature of writs of review, mandamus, prohibition, certiorari, or other writs, shall be sought by petition for review under Rule 402 or original application under Rule 404, as may be appropriate.
 On the granting of a petition for review or original application, the appellate court will grant such relief as may be appropriate in the circumstances, in accordance with Rule 520. - (b) Stay.
-Court proceedings or the enforcement of any court order or decision shall not be stayed by the filing of a petition for review or of an original application for relief unless that court or the appellate court, or a justice or judge thereof, so orders.
+Court pProceedings in the trial court or the enforcement of any court order or decision thereof-shall not be stayed by the filing of a petition for review or of an original application for relief unless that court or the trial or appellate court, or a justice or judge thereof, so orders.
 Application for stay will be granted by the appellate court or a justice or judge thereof only in accordance with Rule 205 or 206.